 CANDi's mission includes saving the lives of cats and dogs through adoption programs.
 However, CANDi does not operate an animal shelter.
-Instead, we rely upon local animal rescue groups certified by CANDi as "humane partners" to facilitate cat or dog adoptions.
+Instead, we rely upon local animal rescue groups in Canada and the US and tourist destinations we work in that are certified by CANDi as "humane partners" to facilitate cat or dog adoptions.
 View CANDi humane partner certification criteria here.

-Yet finding loving and safe homes locally for rescued cats and dogs in Mexico, the Caribbean and other international destinations can be challenging so CANDi assists our humane partners in saving lives by transporting rescued cats and dogs without the airline service fee from Mexico and the Caribbean to Canada through the corporate support of Air Transat.
+Yet finding loving and safe homes locally for rescued cats and dogs in Mexico, the Caribbean and other tourist destinations can be challenging, so CANDi assists our humane partners in saving lives by transporting rescued cats and dogs without the airline service fee from Mexico and the Caribbean to Canada through the corporate support of Air Transat.
 Other fees will apply as listed below.

 At this time, CANDi is not able to offer such airline service fee waivers to the U.S. However, CANDi will still work to coordinate the transportation to the U.S. of an adopted cat or dog with the assistance of our humane partners.
 All airline service fees would be the responsibility of the humane partner and/or adopting parent or animal rescue group in the U.S.

-In order to maintain these benefits from our travel partners, CANDi has put in place strict health and transportation protocols for our humane partners to work by.
+In order to maintain these benefits from our travel partners, CANDi has put in place strict health and transportation protocols for our humane partners as follows, which apply to all dogs:

-- Custom charges: Groups in Mexico/Caribbean are responsible for customs charges upon departure and groups in Canada/US pay for any additional charges with customs or cargo upon arrival.
+Rescue groups in tourist destinations are responsible for customs charges upon departure and groups in Canada/US pay for any additional charges with customs or cargo upon arrival.